Work Study Program

 Federal Work Study is a need-based federal program that is part of your financial aid package.
 You must complete a FAFSA (Free Application for Financial Aid) Form to be eligible for Work Study.
 The program provides students with part time on/off campus employment.
 Funds for this program are awarded to eligible students as part of financial aid process.

 On/Off Campus Work Study and the Pay Rate

 With a Work Study job, you can work part-time on or off campus.
 Available work study jobs will be available online at GradLeaders and posted outside of Room B213.
 Jobs are updated regularly.
 Hourly pay rate for on-campus and off-campus work study positions pay $12.00 per hour.
 Students returning for a second year in the same position may earn $13.00 per hour at the Supervisor’s discretion.
 It is your responsibility for your own job search either on-campus or off-campus.
 You should contact the Supervisor listed in the job posting to set up an interview.
 Based on hours worked, students are paid bi-weekly during the academic year.
 You are allowed to work up to a maximum of 18.5 hours per week.

 FWS Employment Authorization Form

-All students must have a completed W-4, I-9 and Employment Authorization Form on file with the Financial Aid Office, Room B213, before they can start working either on-campus or off-campus.
+All students must have a completed W-4, I-9 and Employment Authorization Form on file with Student Central at the B-Building Lobby, before they can start working either on-campus or off-campus.
 You must provide original documentation that proves you are eligible to work in the United States.

 Examples of acceptable documents are: